-A more obvious difference between the two SGS models is seen when the turbulent tangential $(\overline{u't u't})$ and shear $(\overline{u't u'n})$ stress profiles are separated into resolved and modelled/SGS (see eqn.
-5) contributions in Figure 14.
-The shear stress in the laminar boundary layer in the SM model case (Fig. 14a) is much larger than in the σ model case (Fig 14b), and the absence of a green shaded region here indicates this is almost entirely due to the contribution from the SM model.
+A more obvious difference between the two SGS models is seen when the turbulent tangential $(\overline{u'tu't})$ and shear $(\overline{u'tu't})$ stress profiles are separated into resolved and modeled/SGS (see Eq.
+(5)) contributions, in Fig. 14.
+The shear stress in the laminar boundary layer in the SM model case (Fig. 14(b)) is much larger than in the σ model case (Fig. 14(a)), and the absence of a shaded region for $\overline{u'tu'n}$ indicates that this is almost entirely due to the contribution from the SM model.
 This additional shear stress would be expected to cause additional momentum transfer in the boundary layer, and it seems plausible that it is this term causing the large discrepancy in the suction surface predictions of cases C2 and C4.